BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

-* What angle do the second and minute hands make at 3:15?
+* What angle do the hour and minute hands make at 3:15?

 ### Challenges